IMAGE SOURCE (COVER IMAGE): Kratom IQ

 In short, I’m me again.

-If you decide you want to try these brain fog supplements , the next step is to consult your doctor to make sure they are safe for you and won’t interfere with medications you currently take.
+If you decide you want to try these brain fog supplements , the next step is to consult your doctor to make sure they are safe for you and won’t interfere with the medications you currently take.
 You also want to verify that the amounts you take are enough to be effective but not so much to be toxic.
 Taken correctly and in the spirit of supplementing, and not replacing, other recommended treatments, these remedies might prove effective for you.

 I learned from my experience that while it’s difficult to have a high quality of life with brain fog, there is hope for even cases like mine.
 I know now to periodically check to make sure my brain has all the nutrients essential to function properly.
 We can all play an active role in leading better, more productive lives if we proactively address our cognitive issues.

 And best of all, you can do it without first running through an airport to look for your laptop and checked baggage.